Joseph Roth: Biography

-Joseph Roth was born into a Jewish family and grew up in Brody (currently in Ukraine), a small town near Lemberg in East Galicia, in the easternmost reaches of what was then the Austro-Hungarian empire.
+Joseph Roth was born into a Jewish family and grew up in Brody (currently in Ukraine), a small town near Lemberg (now Lviv, Ukraine) in East Galicia, in the easternmost reaches of what was then the Austro-Hungarian empire.
 Jewish culture played an important role in the life of the town, which had a large Jewish population.
 Roth grew up with his mother and her relatives; he never saw his father, who had disappeared before he was born.

 After secondary school, Joseph Roth moved to Lemberg to begin his university studies in 1913, before transferring to the University of Vienna in 1914 to study philosophy and German literature.
 In 1916, Roth broke off his university studies and volunteered to serve in the Austro-Hungarian Army on the Eastern Front, "though possibly only as an army journalist or censor".
 This experience had a major and long-lasting influence on his life.
 So, too, did the collapse in 1918 of the Habsburg Empire, which marked the beginning of a pronounced sense of "homelessness" that was to feature regularly in his work.
 As he wrote: "My strongest experience was the War and the destruction of my fatherland, the only one I ever had, the Dual Monarchy of Austria-Hungary."

 Roth married Friederike (Friedl) Reichler in 1922.
 In the late 1920s, his wife became schizophrenic, which threw Roth into a deep crisis, both emotionally and financially.
 She lived for years in a sanatorium and was later murdered in the Nazis' Aktion T4 programme.

 In 1929 he met Andrea Manga Bell, born in Hamburg and unhappily married to Alexandre Douala Manga Bell, Prince of Douala in Cameroon.
 Her husband had returned to Cameroon while she and their children stayed in Europe.
 When Roth met her, she was editor of the Ullstein magazine Gebrauchsgraphik.

 Being a prominent liberal Jewish journalist, Roth left Germany when Adolf Hitler became Reich Chancellor on 30 January 1933.
 Andrea Manga Bell accompanied him with her children.
 He spent most of the next six years in Paris, a city he loved.
 His essays written in France display a delight in the city and its culture.

 Shortly after Hitler's rise to power, in February 1933, Roth wrote in a prophetic letter to his friend, the Austrian writer Stefan Zweig:

 The relationship with Andrea Manga Bell failed due to financial problems and Roth's jealousy.
 From 1936 to 1938, Roth had a romantic relationship with Irmgard Keun.
 They worked together, traveling to Paris, Wilna, Lemberg, Warsaw, Vienna, Salzburg, Brussels and Amsterdam.